andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/README.md

 ## 📋 The 'Prepare' Phase

-### Data Location
+### Data Information
 + Cyclistic’s Historical Trip Data is sourced from [Divvy Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html), a public dataset provided by Motivate International Inc., a bike-sharing company operating in Chicago under the name of Divvy (owned by Lyft).
++ Cyclistic and Divvy Trip Data have distinct names because Cyclistic is a fictitious entity created for this case study.

+### Limitations
++ Due to data privacy concerns, the use of personally identifiable information of riders is prohibited.
++ This encompasses data such as pass purchases and credit card numbers, utilized to ascertain whether casual riders reside within Cyclistic's service area or if users have made multiple single-pass purchases.

 ### Data Organization
 + The Divvy Trip dataset is organized by year and month, with each month's data formatted as a separate zip file.